Links on Android Authority may earn us a commission. Learn more.

 How to use voice to text on Android

-To use voice-to-text on Android, open the keyboard in your chat or text app and tap the smartphone icon.
+To use voice-to-text on Android, open the keyboard in your chat or text app and tap the microphone icon.
 Start speaking, and the phone will recognize your message.

 JUMP TO KEY SECTIONS